rasmoller/AFE-Angular-handin/hand-in-1.md

 -   `F5.1` Screen shall show a list of all transactions registered in the system
 -   `F5.1.2` Screen shall present the option to add a transaction to the transaction list
--   `F5.1.3` Screen shall present the option to filter transactions _MISSING_
+-   `F5.1.3` Screen shall present the option to filter transactions
 -   `F5.1.4` Screen shall provide filtering based on `card_number`

 `F6` Transactions list